Pupils and Parents Privacy Notice (24/9/21)

 Who are we?

 The school has appointed Veritau Ltd to be its Data Protection Officer (DPO).
-The role of the DPO is to ensure that the school is compliant with GDPR and to oversee data protection procedures.
-Veritau’s contact details are:
+The role of the DPO is to ensure that the school is compliant with the UK GDPR and to oversee data protection procedures.
+If you would like to discuss anything in this privacy notice, please contact (insert SPOC details) or Veritau Ltd. Veritau’s contact details are:

 What information do we collect?